Parviz Fattah

 Parviz Fattah Gharabaghi (پرویز فتاح قرهباغی) is an Iranian conservative politician and former member of the Revolutionary Guard.
 He has been head of the Execution of Imam Khomeini's Order since 2023.

 He was minister of energy in Mahmoud Ahmadinejad's first cabinet from 2005 to 2009.
 He was head of the Imam Khomeini Relief Foundation from 2015 to 2019 and head of the Mostazafan Foundation from 2019 to 2023.

 Early life and education

 Born in Urmia in 1961, he has the license of civil engineering from Sharif University of Technology, a master's degree in systems engineering from Amirkabir University of Technology in Tehran and PhD from Imam Hossein University in Tehran.

 Career

 Fattah was appointed energy minister in 2005 and approved by the Majlis with 194 votes in favor.
 He was in office until 2009.
 He then became the executive director of Bonyad Taavon Sepah, which is the IRGC's cooperative foundation.
-He was also named deputy commander of the IRGC's construction body, Khatam ol Anbia.
+He was also named deputy commander of the IRGC's construction body, Khatam al-Anbiya Construction Headquarters.